The following are the main types of cost audit:

 Cost Audit on behalf of a Customer

-- Sometimes, cost audit may be conducted on behalf of a customer when he agrees to pay price for a certain product on “ cost plus”.
+Sometimes, the audit may be conducted on behalf of a customer when he agrees to pay price for a certain product on “ cost plus”.
 The customer in such a case gets cost accounts of the product concerned audited to establish correct cost so that he may be able to pay price on the basis of correct cost plus an agreed margin of profit.

-Cost Audit on behalf of Trade Associations.
+On behalf of Trade Associations.

 Sometimes, a trade association may appoint a cost auditor to conduct cost audit-